zulip/zulip/templates/zerver/google-error.md

 You are using the **Google auth backend**, but it is not properly configured.
-Configuring Google auth is **optional** and is required only if you are working on an issue related to Google auth.
 To configure, please check the following:

 * You have created a Google OAuth2 client and enabled the Identity Toolkit API.
 You can create OAuth2 apps at [the Google developer console](https://console.developers.google.com).